 DIRECTION

 The same compositional principle also applies when the subject is looking directly at the camera.
-Rather than centering the subject in the frame, you should leave slightly more room on one side to create a sense of direction with
+Rather than centering the subject in the frame, you should leave slightly more room on one side to create a sense of direction within the portrait.

 This image by Bruce Dorn is intersected by vertical lines in the background, yet they do not cut the image in half or in thirds.
 Instead, they act as contrasting elements to the diagonal lines spread throughout the background and also the diagonal lines within the bride’s veil and dress.